awsdocs/aws-lambda-developer-guide/doc_source/configuration-aliases.md

 + [CreateAlias](API_CreateAlias.md)
 + [UpdateAlias](API_UpdateAlias.md)

-### Determining Which Version Has Been Invoked<a name="determining-routing-version"></a>
+### Determining which version has been invoked<a name="determining-routing-version"></a>

 When you configure traffic weights between two function versions, there are two ways to determine the Lambda function version that has been invoked:
 + **CloudWatch Logs** – Lambda automatically emits a `START` log entry that contains the invoked version ID to CloudWatch Logs for every function invocation\.
 The following is an example:

   `19:44:37 START RequestId: request id Version: $version `

   For alias invocations, Lambda uses the `Executed Version` dimension to filter the metric data by the executed version\.
-For more information, see [Working with AWS Lambda Function Metrics](monitoring-metrics.md)\.
+For more information, see [Working with AWS Lambda function metrics](monitoring-metrics.md)\.
 + **Response payload \(synchronous invocations\)** – Responses to synchronous function invocations include an `x-amz-executed-version` header to indicate which function version has been invoked\.